Immigrant Urban Farmer’s Project

 Approach

-The Immigrant Urban Farmer project will be run by the Economic Empowerment (EE) unit at IRC in NY, including an EE Manager, the Agriculture Coordinator, and three Agriculture Specialists.
-The project will use a three-pronged model to empower beginning and aspiring immigrant farmers to enter the urban agriculture workforce with confidence, skills for self-advocacy, and connections that can help them grow their careers.
-First, the project will engage existing and aspiring farmers in hands-on and linguistically skill appropriate training workshops in relevant areas of sustainable urban agriculture and business development provided by IRC in NY and local partners.
-Second, participants of the farmer training course will take part in “farm stewardships” on 10 local urban agriculture sites, including Morning Glory, la Finca, and IRC in NY’s two farm sites.
-The project will continue to support the farm stewards through ongoing training and support in management and leadership topics.
-Finally, the stewardships will connect participants with urban farming employment and enterprise development opportunities, setting them up for further advancement of their own agricultural careers.
+The Immigrant Urban Farmer project was run by the Economic Empowerment (EE) unit at IRC in NY, which included an EE Manager, an Agriculture Coordinator, and Agriculture Specialists.
+The project used a three-pronged model to empower beginning and aspiring immigrant farmers to enter the urban agriculture workforce with confidence, skills for self-advocacy, and connections that can help them grow their careers.
+First, the project engaged existing and aspiring farmers in hands-on and linguistically skill-appropriate training workshops in relevant areas of sustainable urban agriculture and business development provided by IRC in NY and local partners.
+Second, participants of the farmer training course took part in “farm stewardship” practicum at our New Roots farm in the Bronx.
+The project supported the farm stewards through ongoing training and support in management and leadership topics, including career development.
+Finally, our partners connected participants with urban farming employment and enterprise development opportunities, setting them up for further advancement in their agricultural careers.

 Most farm training programs require farm experience to enroll, require intermediate-advanced English, and offer limited scholarships.
-By contrast, the Immigrant Urban Farmer project training program will account for participants’ linguistic barriers by providing interpretation services in workshops and throughout the steward practicum, in addition to intentional pairing of stewards and mentees according to common language and interests.
-The elimination of a US-based farming prerequisite to join this program will enable immigrant and refugee participants to engage in this learning.
+By contrast, the Immigrant Urban Farmer project training program accounted for participants’ linguistic barriers by providing interpretation services in workshops and throughout the steward practicum.
+The elimination of a US-based farming prerequisite to join this program truly enabled immigrant and refugee participants to benefit from this learning, which serves as a bridge to their success.

 Performance Target: